Evenity (Romosozumab)

 Primary Uses

-Evenity is used to treat osteoporosis in women after menopause and osteoporosis in men.
-Osteoporosis is a condition where bones become thin and fragile, making them more likely to break, especially in the spine, hips, and wrists.
+Evenity is primarily used to treat osteoporosis in women after menopause and in men.

 How It Works